culhaciali/culhaciali/README.md

 - 👋 Hi, I’m @culhaciali
 - 👀 I’m interested in Maths teaching and coding with python.
 I play piano.
 - 🌱 I’m currently learning coding with python.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on friends about programming
 - 📫 How to reach me https://www.instagram.com/culhaci_ali/?hl=tr

 <!---